lorenzozana/EdGenA2/README.md

 * nevt:    20000;                  NUMBER OF EVENTS TO GENERATE
 * nprint:  1000;                   NUMBER OF EVENTS TO HAVE A PRINTOUT (FOR DEBUGGING)
 * model:   2;      		 MODELS AVAILABLE (SEE BOTTOM FOR DIFFERENT OPTIONS)
+* M_mode:  1;          MASS MODELS AVAILABLE (SEE BOTTOM FOR DIFFERENT OPTIONS)
 * ifile:	 energy.txt; 		 INPUT FILE SPECTRUM FOR BEAM (NEEDED FOR OPTION MODEL = 2)
 * beam:    22;			 BEAM PARTICLE ID
 * en:	 11.0    GeV;		 BEAM ENERGY (NEEDED FOR OPTION MODEL = 1)
+* Erange:  2.0,5.0 GeV;          ENERGY RANGE FOR BEAM FLAT BETWEEN THESE 2 VALUES (NEEDED FOR OPTION MODEL = 3)
 * tg_Z:    1;	 		 TARGET Z
 * tg_N:    1;			 TARGET N
 * tg_mass  1.876  GeV;           TARGET MASS